 The LPP spectrum is then corrected with the reflectivity calibration data from PTB, the results of which are shown in Fig. 3(c).
-The unfiltered and SiC filtered spectra show significant differences, highlighting the important contribution from higher orders to the spectrum and emphasizing the need for suppression of higher orders using filters as is done here.

-FIG. 3. (a) Raw tin LPP emission spectra using the SiC mirrors as well as no filter.
-The unfiltered spectrum is multiplied by $\times 0.007$ for better visibility. (b) SiC mirrors reflectivity curves: one calibrated by PTB and one from theory (see main text). (c) Unfiltered spectrum and spectrum corrected for the SiC mirrors reflectivity.
+FIG. 3. (a) Raw tin LPP emission spectra using the SiC mirrors and no filter.
+The unfiltered spectrum is multiplied by $\times 0.007$ for better visibility. (b) SiC mirror reflectivity curves: one calibrated by PTB and one from theory (see main text). (c) Unfiltered spectrum and spectrum corrected for the SiC mirror reflectivity.